 ✥ ✥ ✥

-Without a frame of reference you can unknowingly drift.
+Without a frame of reference for your goals you can unknowingly drift from them.

 Although Scrum is a team sport, each person views the product and team’s status through their own frame of reference.
-Some developers may see everything is going well whereas others may see a crisis coming, but without consensus the team will not change how they are working.
+Some developers may view everything as going well whereas others may see a crisis coming, but without consensus the team will not change how they are working.

 Create a status overview that demands action when outside acceptable tolerance.
 Information Radiators help to maintain the transparency for empirical process control but there is some information that cries out for immediate action.
 Use red lights, or emotive words like DANGER, or work environment lockouts on product and process state changes that disrupt the team’s anticipated work plan or sequence of actions that needs immediate attention.
 It needs to get people's attention and let them know something is not in a normal state.
 And it is necessary for the team to discuss what “normal state” means to them.
 When the team finds itself no longer using a particular Visible Status for improvements they should agree to remove it.

 The status indicator must make it easy and fast to grasp the meaning of the measurements.
 The indicator must communicate whether a given property of the process is within an acceptable range of tolerance (and requires no immediate action) or outside the range.
 In the latter case the team needs to know what measures to apply (by an explicit notice on the indicator, or from prior training) to bring the process back within tolerance.
 Keep the information simple and clear by showing only the most important information.
 Visual information is best as it is easy to continuously transmit it to many collocated people.
 To avoid unnecessary distractions the Scrum Team should maintain the least number of status indicators as possible.